Text Size

 FRCP Rule 16 Conferences

 Judge McShane sets Rule 16 conferences in his cases after all defendants have answered.
 Prior to the conference, the parties should consult regarding a discovery plan and anticipate advising Judge McShane of their plan.
-The parties should have their calendars available to discuss scheduling, including modification of the current case deadlines for discovery, dispositive motions or pretrial order, and setting a trial date.
-The parties should be prepared to discuss the pleadings, settlement options, and any other issues that may have arisen.
+The parties should have their calendars available to discuss scheduling of discovery and dispositive motion deadlines.
+Following resolution of dispositive motions (or if no dispositive motions are filed), Judge McShane will hold a trial scheduling conference with the aim to set the trial sometime within the following 120 days.

 Discovery Issues